Sofia-Carrion/Salad_Slitherer/README.md

 _________________

  Design:
- - The design process for this product was lengthy.
-It underwent various changes.
-However, nearly all of the design process has been complete excluding any future design changes that may have to be made throughout prototyping process.
+ - The product's design process was extensive, involving multiple iterations.
+Almost all aspects of the design are finalized, except for potential adjustments during the prototyping phase.

 CAD:
 - CAD work for the product has begun but is susceptible to change as the electronic portion is put together.